sbromberger/gompi/README.md

 The `gompi` package is a lightweight wrapper to the [OpenMPI](https://www.open-mpi.org) C++ library designed to develop algorithms for parallel computing.

-GoMPI is a fork of the [gosl MPI](https://github.com/cpmech/gosl/mpi) package with additional methods.
+GoMPI is a fork of the [gosl](https://github.com/cpmech/gosl) MPI library with additional methods.

 ## Installation